 The Permobil F5 Corpus VS is an electric front-wheel drive wheelchair for outdoor and indoor driving.
-The intended use of the F5 Corpus VS powered wheelchair is to provide indoor and outdoor mobility, including stand-up feature, to persons limited to a seating position that are capable of operating a powered wheelchair.
 It is intended for people with physical disabilities.
 Its raising function allows the user greater freedom of movement.
-The F5 Corpus VS can be sold over the counter or by prescription.

 We recommend gradual training in standing up under the guidance of a physiotherapist before you use the Standing function every day.
 You will gain the greatest benefit in standing up if you regularly switch between a sitting and a standing position.
 This alternation is simple with the Permobil F5 Corpus VS.